 Ulu

-Ulu Superficially similar to the Mezzaluna, but differing greatly in use, this knife is very popular in Alaska.
+Ulu Superficially similar to the Mezzaluna, but differing greatly in scope of use, this knife is very popular in Alaska.
 It is used for general slicing, chopping, boning meat, scraping hides and many other tasks.

 The photo specimen is an example of a native Alaskan Ulu, hand made, probably from an old sawmill blade.
 It has seen at least 50 years of service.